luminaxster/CS211-Spring2024-P2/README.md

 ###  CS 211: Object Oriented Programming - Spring 2024

-The purpose of this assignment is to practice using a generic class via `ArrayList`.
-Your task is to create a set of types for the `sublime` package.
-This will require an understanding of generics, interfaces, exceptions, enumerations, and two types from the Java `collections` framework, and the `westworld` package.
+The purpose of this assignment is to familiarize you with generics through the use of `ArrayList` within a package.
+Your task involves creating a set of types for the `sublime` package, necessitating a grasp of generics, interfaces, exceptions, enumerations, and two types from the Java `collections` framework, as well as the `westworld` package.
+The test class `BernardTest.java` is provided for you to include your test cases.
+Scripts for compiling your code and executing your tests are also provided.

 ## Prelude